sinbad/UEScripts/doc/PackageConfig.md

 ### `MapsIncluded`
 *Optional Setting - array of strings*

-If [`CookAllMaps`](#cookallmaps) is false, the only maps that will be cooked are those explicitly listed in this array.
+If [`CookAllMaps`](#cookallmaps) is false and you include this setting, only the maps listed here will be cooked.
 Do not include the folder name or extension of the map file, just the map name.

 ### `DefaultVariants`